ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 - the number of remaining requests in the current window;
 - the time remaining in the current window expressed in seconds or as a timestamp;

-Those response headers may be added by HTTP intermediaries such as API gateways and reverse proxies.

 Almost all rate-limit headers implementations do not use subsecond precision, because the conveyed values are usually subject to response-time latency.